 The Impact Of Value-Based Bidding On PPC Performance

 The numbers speak for themselves – Google’s internal data from 2021 shows clear gains from bidding to value using Maximize Conversion Value with a target ROAS.
-Search campaigns enjoy a 14% lift in conversion value at a similar ROAS, while Smart Shopping or Standard Shopping campaigns with tROAS can see a lift upwards of 30%.
+Search campaigns enjoy a 14% lift in conversion value at a similar ROAS, while Standard Shopping campaigns with tROAS can see a lift upwards of 30%.

 Aside from the tangibles, value-based bidding offers operational and strategic advantages for any agency or brand.